wmerkens/vscode-circuitpython/README.md

 Note: If updating and opening an existing CIRCUITPY folder, please re-select the board from the list.
 Please let me know if a board needs to be included.
 The metadata.json file contains 550 boards, 8 of which have yet to be released or have unknown manufacturers.

+New: If you are using Cursor AI, use CircuitPython V2 Cursor AI version of the extension

 ## Getting Started